 About Callum

-An alumnus of Trinity College of Music, the Royal Academy of Music Aarhus, and the Royal Danish Academy of Music, Callum received a rigorous and broad musical education.
+An alumnus of Trinity College of Music, the Royal Academy of Music Aarhus, the Royal Danish Academy of Music, and the Royal Military School of Music, Callum received a rigorous and broad musical education.
 His early development was shaped by his first tuba teacher, leading to his appointment as Principal Tuba of the National Youth Brass Band of Great Britain.
 He went on to study at Trinity under Ashley (George) Wall of the Royal Opera House and internationally renowned jazz tubist Oren Marshall.

 While at Trinity, Callum established himself as a leading young performer.
-He was a semi-finalist in the prestigious Gold Medal competition, became Principal Tuba of the World Youth Orchestra, and appeared at Lincoln Center as Principal Tuba with the Birmingham Symphonic Winds.
-Immersing himself in the musical life of London, he regularly sat in with the Royal Philharmonic Orchestra to deepen his understanding of the orchestral repertoire.
+He was a semi-finalist in the prestigious Gold Medal competition, became Principal Tuba of the World Youth Orchestra, and appeared at Lincoln Center in New York as Principal Tuba with the Birmingham Symphonic Winds.
+Immersing himself in the musical life of London, he regularly sat in with the Royal Philharmonic Orchestra, and London Symphony Orchestra to deepen his understanding of the orchestral repertoire.

 Seeking further artistic growth, Callum was accepted to both the Hochschule für Musik Franz Liszt Weimar and the Royal Academy of Music Aarhus, choosing the latter before pursuing a master’s degree at the Royal Danish Academy of Music under international tuba soloist Jens-Björn Larsen.